ucfnlp/summ_qa_rewards/README.md

 * Cuda v9.0

 #### Data Pre-Processing
-We process CNN and Daily Mail separately.
-The following details the data processing pipeline for CNN.
+The steps bellow allow for near duplication of our dataset.

+**For anyone wishing to use the data from the paper, we made available 3 of our fully processed datasets.
+[Available here](https://drive.google.com/drive/folders/1s3lIrVgvcfDlk-xMm9a_WyTbUh_P4Awb?usp=sharing).**

 *NOTE 1*: Some data processing steps are very memory (RAM) heavy (~50GB).
 It is recommended that for machines with limited hardware capabilities only a small subsection of data be processed.

-*NOTE 2*: We provide the end result of this section as a downloadable [here](HOSTLINK).
 1. Map and pre-process data for Stanford CoreNLP input.
 This separates highlights and articles.
     ```bash
     python constituency_parse.py